BestTimesToVisit.com Logo

 culture

-Dress respectfully when visiting temples, like Wat Chalong.
+Dress respectfully when visiting temples like Wat Chalong.
 This means covering your shoulders and knees – no exceptions.
-It's a sign of respect to the local culture and will prevent you from being denied entry.
+Locals will appreciate the gesture, and you'll avoid being turned away at the entrance.
+It's a small effort for a significant cultural experience.

 food

 Don't be afraid of the street food!
-Look for stalls with long queues of locals; that's usually a sign of delicious and safe food.
-Try Pad Thai from a reputable vendor or a spicy Som Tum (papaya salad) – just tell them 'mai phet' if you prefer it less spicy.
+Some of the best and most authentic Thai meals are found at roadside stalls.
+Look for vendors with long queues of locals – that's usually a sign of delicious and safe food.
+Try a Pad Thai or some fresh mango sticky rice from a busy stall in Phuket Town.

 safety